 Power to run the device is supplied by an internal rechargeable battery which is charged either from a mains 12v adapter or from an add on solar panel.
-The unit came with a 50% charge and within 4 hours on a very overcast first day the battery was at 100%.
 To conserve energy the camera shuts down between dusk and dawn, which is a slight drawback as night skies are often more interesting than daytime.

 The equipment reports through a web browser (click here) or through an ios and Android app.
 Information is freely available to anyone and viewers can attach favourites to different stations.
 Initial setup should be simple if you have a straight forward 2.4GHz WiFi router.
 At Millbank PWS the weather station is 25 meters away from my house so WiFi equipment is attached using A TPLink outdoor wireless access point which took a little longer to configure.

 The Storm addition to the BloomSky weather station was added to our network in April 2017 after we invested in it’s design and production through Kickstart Crowed Funding.
 This add on device measures real-time UV, Rainfall, wind speed and direction.
 Out of the box, this is a very well built piece of equipment and easy to set up